emer/axon/PVLV.md

 * `DWt = lr * DALr * Send_prv * (CaSpkP / Max)`

 where `Max` again normalizes the receiving activity because VSPatch also can start out very weakly active.

+# Negative USs and Costs

+There are two qualitatively-different types of negative outcome values, which require distinct pathways within the model:

+* `USneg`: Phasic, discrete "events", such as a shock or impact, that can be associated with a stimulus (CS) or action, and thereby potentially predicted and avoided in the future.
+The BLA plays a well-established role here for establishing CS -- US associations (e.g., tone-shock in the widely-used fear conditioning paradigm), in the same way as in the positive valence case.

+* `Costs`: Continuous, inevitable costs, specifically Time and Effort, and lower-grade forms of pain, that animals are always seeking to minimize.
+These are not associated with phasic CSs, but rather vary as a function of motor plans (e.g., climbing a steep hill vs. walking along a flat path).
+These negative outcomes do not engage the BLA because they are not primarily CS-associated, and instead are predicted from motor-cingulate areas.

 # References